 FSM Management Group is the administrator of MIFFC, owner of the jet fuel storage and supply infrastructure at Montreal Trudeau International Airport.
 FSM has hadthis role of administrator for 15 airports across Canadarepresenting 6 billion litres of jet fuel delivered each year with a total infrastructure value of more than 600 million dollars.

-MIFFC is increasing its presence in Montréal-Est through improved capacity to better serve Pierre Elliott Trudeau Airport as well as Macdonald Cartier Airport in Ottawa and Pearson Airport in Toronto.
+MIFFC intends to provide more reliable and secure supply infrastructure to better serve Pierre Elliott Trudeau Airport as well as Macdonald Cartier Airport in Ottawa and Pearson Airport in Toronto.
 To be able to do this, MIFFC is proposing the construction and operation of an airport jet fuel terminal in east Montreal, located at the Port of Montreal, in a sector dedicated to the petrochemical industry, between Joseph-Versailles Boulevard and Durocher Avenue.
-The proposed project includes the construction of a marine terminal which will allow jet fuel to be received by ship into storage tanks constructed on land owned by the Montreal Port Authority near the St. Lawrence River.
+The proposed project includes the construction of a marine terminal which will allow jet fuel to be received by ship into storage tanks constructed on land owned by the Montreal Port Authority near the St. Lawrence River in a sector dedicated to the petrochemical industry.
 Jet fuel will then be shipped by pipeline, by train or by truck using a train and truck loading facility to be constructed on land owned by the Montréal Port Authority.

 The terminal will consist of two sites: the first site will include a dock, storage tanks and pumping systems, while the second site, linked to the first site by a connecting line, will include the rail and tanker truck fuel loading systems.
 Finally, a new pipeline of approximately 5 km will link the first site to the existing jet fuel pipeline located in the Montréal-Est refinery sector which already supplies jet fuel to the Pierre Elliott Trudeau Airport.